launch-io/launch.io/docs/api/initializeLaunch.md

 # ![Launch.IO Logo](../../logo/logo-small.png) initializeLaunch

-`initializeLaunch` is used to initialize your React application with Launch.IO.
-It should be initialized before your application is first rendered.
+`initializeLaunch` is a function that is used to initialize your React application with Launch.IO.
+It should be called before your application is first rendered.

 ### Props